 I began to be interested in spirituality at around 15 years of age when I bought my first book on esotericism and meditation.
 I tried meditating but, without guidance, I understood little.
 At the age of 17, however, I came across an esoteric bookstore a few miles from where I lived and was soon reading about everything from shamanism and pre-Christian religion to alchemy, mysticism, Tarot, and ceremonial magic.
 At the same time, I began practicing Kundalini (Chakra) meditation, which I still practice today (though it has changed and developed over the years).

-From about 17 to 20 years of age, I had a strong interest in what is somewhat clumsily referred to as the occult.
+From about 17 to 20 years of age, I had a strong interest in what is usually now called “esotericism.”
 It inspired me artistically, and it opened me up to the idea of a spiritual reality.
 But many of the people I encountered were cult-like, morbid, and shallow (though I have met stable, normal, intelligent people in that world since then), and so I began to search in other areas.
 I immersed myself in the study of Zen Buddhism and Taoism, began staying at a Benedictine monastery each year, and, a little later, took up the practice of Kung fu.
 (It was around this time that I came across Yukio Mishima and Japanese aesthetics.)

 In early 2013, I began to regard myself as a follower of the dharma — a term associated with Buddhism and “Hinduism.”
 (The term “Hinduism” was first used by the British colonial powers to describe the colonized people of India — some Hindus prefer the term Sanatana Dharma to describe Hinduism).
 Today, however, while I continue to practice various forms of Buddhist- or Hindu-influenced meditation (including Kundalini), I feel it important to explore wherever my studies take me and to integrate my spirituality into my ordinary life as much as possible.
 My current interests include positive thinking, self-development (including physical training), Western esotericism, and — from an intellectual standpoint — Islam.